mike632t/x11-calc/README.md

 ##### HP21 - Working

-##### HP 22 - Mostly working.
+##### HP 22 - Working
-* Some issues with the the BEGIN/END switch.
+The  following issues were observed when checking the behaviour against the examples in the owners handbook..
+** The examples on pages 65, 66 and 76 only work if END is selected.

 ##### HP 25 - Work in progress.
-* Add support for missing opcodes.
+** Add support for missing opcodes.
-* Implement on/off and prgm/run switches.
+** Implement on/off and prgm/run switches.

 ##### HP 27 - Only keyboard working.

 ##### HP 29 - Only keyboard working.

 ##### HP 31 - Work in progress.
-* Add support for missing opcodes.
+** Add support for missing opcodes.
-* Implement on/off switch.
+** Implement on/off switch.
-* Fix display.
+** Fix display.

 ##### HP 32 - Only keyboard working.